-3. Turn the key from the 1 (OFF/LOCK) position to 3 (ON).

-4. Cycle eight times rapidly (within 10 seconds) between the 1 (OFF/LOCK) position and 3 (ON).
-Note: The eighth turn must end in the 3 (ON) position.

-5. The doors will lock, then unlock, to confirm that the programming mode has been activated.
+- 3. Turn the key from the 1 (off) position to 3 (on). - 4.
+Cycle eight times rapidly (within 10 seconds) between the 1 (off) position and 3 (on).
+Note: The eighth turn must end in the 3 (on) position. - 5.
+The doors will lock, then unlock, to confirm that the programming mode has been activated.

-6. Within 20 seconds press any button on the remote entry transmitter.
-Note: If more than 20 seconds have passed you will need to start the procedure over again.

-7. The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed.

-8. Repeat Step 6 to program each additional remote entry transmitter.

-9. Turn the ignition to the 1 (OFF/LOCK) position after you have finished programming all of the remote entry transmitters.

-10. The doors will lock, then unlock, to confirm that the programming mode has been exited.
+- 6. Within 20 seconds press any button on the remote entry transmitter.
+Note: If more than 20 seconds have passed you will need to start the procedure over again. - 7.
+The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed. - 8.
+Repeat Step 6 to program each additional remote entry transmitter. - 9.
+Turn the ignition to the 1 (off) position after you have finished programming all of the remote entry transmitters. - 10.
+The doors will lock, then unlock, to confirm that the programming mode has been exited.